Code of Student Conduct

 - Suspension.
 Suspension is separation from the College for either a specified period or an indefinite period of time.
 In either case, the student who wishes to return must apply for readmission, and if the student is accepted, he/she may return with either full or curtailed privileges.
 Since the student must reapply, a record of the suspension is kept in the student's official file in the Registrar's Office and on the applicant file in the Admissions Office until such time the student is readmitted.
 When the student is readmitted, the record is kept for a maximum of three (3) years.
 The notation, Disciplinary Suspension, is placed on the student’s official academic transcript.
 This notation is removed after the suspension has expired.
 However, if transfer forms require a listing of disciplinary action, it is reported.

 - Expulsion.
 Expulsion is permanent dismissal from the College without the privilege of readmission.
 Expulsion may include the revocation of any or all academic credits earned at the College.
 Expulsion becomes a permanent part of a student’s official academic transcript.
-Records of the proceedings resulting in expulsion remain permanently on file in the Office of the Associate Provost of Student Affairs.
+Records of the proceedings resulting in expulsion remain permanently on file in the Office of the Vice Chancellor of Student Affairs.

 - Employee Sanctions

-If sanctions are warranted, the Associate Provost of Student Affairs forwards his/her recommendation to the Director of Human Resources and the appropriate Vice Chancellor within five (5) days.
-Among measures the Associate Provost of Student Affairs might recommend are:
+If sanctions are warranted, the Vice Chancellor of Student Affairs forwards his/her recommendation to the Director of Human Resources and the appropriate Vice Chancellor within five (5) days.
+Among measures the Vice Chancellor of Student Affairs might recommend are: